insidemordecai/website/content/links/index.md

 ## Podroll

-Podcasts I follow or have listened to before (ordered alphabetically).
+Some podcasts I listen to and recommend (ordered alphabetically).

 - [Build for Tomorrow](https://www.jasonfeifer.com/build-for-tomorrow/) (formerly Pessimists Archive) - Jason Feifer explores today's challenges, their history, important nuances and how we can learn from them.
 - [Darknet Diaries](https://darknetdiaries.com/) - this is **my favourite podcast** and it's about 'true stories of the dark side of the internet.'
 Jack Rhysider is a wonderful storyteller and is able to make cyber-crime, hacking and all that fun jazz beginner-friendly.